Krombik/keysender/README.md

   capture(format: "monochrome", threshold?: number): Image;
 ```

-Capture screenshot of current workwindow (even if it background) or desktop.
+Takes a screenshot of the current workwindow (even if it is in the background) or the desktop

 | Argument  | Description                                                                                                                                                                                      | Default Value |
 | --------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------------- |